gdevos010/ml_supervised_learning/README.md

 Supervised Learning
 ==============================
-Comparing 5 supervised algorithms on two time-series medical datasets
+This is a Machine Learning  project in OMSCS program.
+The goal was to compare 5 supervised algorithms on two time-series medical datasets.
+The five algorithms included, decision trees, boosting, k nearest neighbor, support vector machines, and nueral networks.
+The full anaylsis can be viewed under the reports directory.

+I added my own personal goals to learning git pre-commit hooks and the cookiecutter-data-science repo.

 Env installation